rubo77/Lalumo/dev/plan.md

 - Invalid save code error messages have been migrated to $store.strings in app.js.
 - No data to copy error messages have been migrated to $store.strings in app.js.
 - Progress reset success messages have been migrated to $store.strings in app.js.
+- Play Store link in navigation now uses Alpine.js store functions ($store.isAndroidApp/$store.isIOSApp) instead of direct function calls.
+- The Play Store icon should now use public/playstore.png in both the homepage download buttons and the app navigation.
+Ensure it is copied by the Webpack build so it is visible in all outputs.
+- Note: playstore.png was located in src/public/ but not copied by Webpack; it has now been moved to public/images/ so it is included in the build outputs for homepage and app as intended.
+- Footer: English legal links must use agb.html, impressum.html, privacy.html (not terms, etc.); move Web App link into the download-buttons section per user request.
 - New: Website must be generated from a single HTML template source for both English (/) and German (/de/), using adjacent <span lang="en"> and <span lang="de"> blocks.
 At build, filter for the target language.
 All assets/links must use absolute paths.
 Navigation and SEO (hreflang, canonical) must be correct.
 Webpack/html-loader/language-loader setup required.
 Integrate this into the existing main webpack config for both app and homepage, as per latest user feedback and inspection, to ensure seamless integration and avoid separate config duplication.
 The multilingual static website build system must be integrated into the existing main webpack config (not a separate config), per latest user feedback and inspection.
 - New: All language-specific HTML outputs (e.g. index.html, agb.html, etc.) must be generated from a single source-template file (e.g. index-template.html, agb-template.html, etc.) containing both languages, following the same adjacent lang="en"/"de" markup convention.
 This means that each HTML output will have a corresponding source-template file that includes both English and German content, marked with lang="en" and lang="de" respectively, allowing for easy maintenance and updates.
 - Update: index-template.html is being refactored to use adjacent lang="en"/"de" blocks for all relevant meta tags, Open Graph tags, favicon, and SEO alternate/canonical links, as the standard for all language-specific HTML outputs.